GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 #### Notes
 -   The primary focus of this project is to display JavaScript, jQuery, and API skills learned in the Interactive Frontend Development Module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.
 The website will have limited styling and content since functionality takes precedence under the time constraints.
+-   This is a front-end website that gives the user methods to add content and change appearance.
--   The site consists of one page, a dashboard.
+-   The project consists of one page, a dashboard.
 -   Navbar, banner, and footer sections exist, but only as placeholders, little or no content will be added to them for project submission.
 -   The project is looked at as a "desktop-first" scenario.
 Styling and structure efforts for tablet and mobile viewports are minimalized while keeping main functionality and components/content intact.
 -   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects and saving dahsboard configurations for styling and panel/button visiiblity.